A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Introduction

+\subsection{Quantum state discrimination}

-We now discuss both the quantum state discrimination and the the quantum change point problems.
+We now discuss the quantum state discrimination problem.

-\subsubsection{Quantum state discrimination}

 Formally, suppose Alice selects the state $\rho_i$ from the set of states $\{\rho_1, \dots, \rho_N\}$ with corresponding a priori probabilities $\{q_1, \dots, q_N\}$.
 For Bob to make a guess, he must construct POVM operators $\{M_1, \dots, M_L\}$, such that a detection event on the $i$-th operator, $M_i$, corresponds to Bob guessing $i$.
 Note that the number of these operators, $L$, depends on the figure of merit adopted.
 By Born's rule, the probability of a detection event on the $i$-th operator upon receiving the state $\rho_j$ is given by

 We now discuss several variants, each of which correspond to how we want $i$ and $j$ to be related.

 \paragraph{Minimum error discrimination.} In this variant, Bob wishes to guess which state was sent.
 That is, upon observing a detection outcome on the $i$-th operator, Bob concludes that he received the state $\rho_i$.
 Bob's goal is to maximize the correlation between $i$ and $j$ in this case.
 The optimal guessing probability can be computed as the optimal value of the optimization problem below